June 17th 2021

 From acupuncture to gua sha, these are the lesser-known hay fever remedies to ease itchy eyes, tickly throats and constant sneezing

-Anyone who experiences hay fever will know that the symptoms can feel as bad as flu, often driving them indoors and stopping them from socialising outside (particularly relevant this year, when outside is the only place we can meet friends!)
+Anyone who experiences hay fever will know that the symptoms can feel as bad as flu, often driving them indoors and stopping them from socialising outside (particularly relevant this year, when outside is the only place we can meet large groups of friends!)

 Far from simply itchy eyes and a tickly throat, hay fever can seriously impact our lives.
 A 2006 study from the charity Education for Heath reported that students with hay fever were 40 per cent more likely to drop a grade between their mock and final exams if they were suffering from hay fever, while many women worry about the incontinence issue that goes hand in hand with sneezing.